Turkey says 13 of its citizens killed by militants in N.Iraq

 There was no immediate statement from the PKK on the killings.

-Operation Claw-Eagle 2 had led to 48 PKK militants, including two senior members, being “neutralized,” Akar said, using a term employed by the Turkish military for killed or captured enemies.
+Operation Claw-Eagle 2 led to the deaths of 48 PKK militants, including three senior members, and the capture of two insurgents, Akar said.

+Chief of General Staff Gen. Yasar Guler said the operation covered an area of 75 kilometers by 25 kilometers (47 miles by 15 miles), one of the largest areas to be targeted in recent campaigns against the PKK.

+The cave where the hostages were held was discovered on the third day of the operation, he said.
+The underground system, which had three entrances and nine separate chambers, was manned by ten insurgents, two of whom were captured before the cave was stormed by Turkish troops.

 Ammunition stores and PKK bases in the mountainous region were destroyed in the operation, which deployed air strikes and helicopter-borne soldiers.
 The PKK uses bases in northern Iraq to launch cross-border attacks against Turkey.